Sonata-Princeton/SONATA-DEV/sonata/tutorials/Tutorial-1/README.md

 stream processor.

 ## Testing
-Follow the same instructions as above the set the environment variables and do cleanup before running Sonata for this application.
+Follow the same instructions as above to set the environment variables and do cleanup before running Sonata for this application.

 #### Terminal 1: Start Sonata